Saibot393/Rideable/README.md

 Upon mounting the module will spread the mounted tokens on the ridden token and increase their z-height relative to the ridden token.
 The mounted tokens will always move with the ridden token.
 Upon dismounting the z-height of the previously mounted tokens will be reduced again.

-Ridden tokens can themselfve ride other tokens.
+Ridden tokens can themself ride other tokens.

 Since v2.2.0 the module also has basic support for tokens to grapple one another (target a token while having another token selected and press 'k', has to be turned on in the settings).